facebookresearch/hydra/website/blog/2020-12-22-Hydra_Ray_Launcher.md

 (pid=93358) [__main__][INFO] - Executing task 1
 ```

-## Hydra 1.0
 Hydra Ray Launcher is built on top of Hydra 1.0 and you have access to all of the benefits Hydra brings:

-### Launching to different clusters without changing application code or your workflow
-It is common for researchers to work with multiple compute clusters.
-Hydra makes switching between experiment environments as easy as possible.
-For example, you can switch from [launching on slurm](https://hydra.cc/docs/next/plugins/submitit_launcher/) to AWS by
-changing the `hydra/launcher` override without changing your application code.

 ### Launching together with one of Hydra’s Sweepers
 Hyperparameter sweeps are common in machine learning research.